-What Justice Kennedy's Retirement Could Mean For Abortion Rights Is Extremely Serious
+This Is What Justice Kennedy's Retirement Could Mean For Abortion Rights, & It's Not Pretty

 On Wednesday, June 27, Justice Anthony Kennedy announced that he is retiring from the Supreme Court, effective July 31.
 With this, President Donald Trump has another opportunity to appoint someone to the Supreme Court.
 What this amounts to is that Justice Kennedy's retirement could have a devastating impact on abortion rights in the United States.